Yann39/my-crypto-binder/README.md

 - all assets from different exchanges are merged into a single `CURRENCY` table
 - all trades from different exchanges are merged into a `TRANSACTIONS` table

-Note: currencies with different names are merged into the same name (ie. Kraken XBT becomes BTC).
+Note: same currencies with different names are merged (ie. Kraken XBT becomes BTC).

 That way we have a simple `EXCHANGE` - `CURRENCY` - `TRANSACTIONS` relation, and have no need to call exchange API each time.
-Simply resynchronize with the exchange (from the settings menu) if you made new operations on it.
+Simply resynchronize the exchanges on which you performed new operations (from the settings menu) to get up-to-date data.

 ## Privacy